Virginia vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Virginia Tech Stats and Trends

-- The Hokies have been underdogs by 7 points or more one time this season and have not covered the spread once.
+- The Hokies have yet to cover the spread this season when underdogs by 7 points or more.

-- Virginia Tech's games this season have eclipsed the over/under four times in 11 opportunities (36.4%).
+- Virginia Tech's games this year have hit the over on four of 11 set point totals (36.4%).

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it scores more than 32.1 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 32.1 points.

-- Virginia Tech is 2-0 against the spread and 2-0 overall when the team amasses more than 466.2 yards.
+- Virginia Tech is 2-0 against the spread and 2-0 overall when the team churns out over 466.2 yards.

 - The Hokies have turned the ball over 11 times, two fewer times than the Cavaliers have forced turnovers (13).